tock/tock/doc/wg/core/notes/core-notes-2024-07-26.md

 ## Dynamic allocation in libtock-rs

-[meta: I was notetaker for this meeting so this initial part is copied from my email]
+[meta: Hudson was notetaker for this meeting so this initial part is copied from Hudson's email]

 * Hudson: I would like to discuss options for dynamic allocation in libtock-rs.